-Purchase, Change of Stock and Other Operating Consumption
+2. Purchase, Inventory Variation and Other Operating Consumption

-This would include consumption in the exercise of other supplies (other than commodities and raw materials) intended for the production process or used in the provision of service (including elements and assemblies, fuels, spare parts, miscellaneous materials, containers, packaging, office equipment, etc.).
+This will include the consumption of other supplies (other than goods and raw materials) intended for the production process or used in the provision of services (incorporable elements and assemblies, fuel, spare parts, various materials, containers, packaging, office supplies, etc.).

-The incorporation of elements and assemblies is understood as those normally manufactured outside the company and acquired by the company to incorporate them into its production process without subjecting them to transformation.
+Incorporable elements and assemblies are understood to be those normally manufactured outside the company and acquired by it to incorporate them into its production without subjecting them to transformation.

 In the case of fuels, only the consumption of energy materials that can be stored will be included.

-Spare parts are parts designed to be installed in equipment or machines to replace other similar ones.
+Spare parts are parts intended to be assembled in facilities, equipment or machines to replace similar ones.

-Various materials are understood as other consumer materials that must not be incorporated into the manufactured product.
+Miscellaneous materials are understood to mean other consumer materials that must not be incorporated into the manufactured product.

 The consumption for the year will be the result of adding the acquisitions made during the year to the initial inventories of such goods, and of reducing said sum in the value of the final inventories of the period.